 Email & Office tab has paid email accounts listed, while Domains allows you to configure everything related to your website name, such as creating subdomains or managing redirects.
 Plus, if you’re looking for advanced settings, the Advanced button takes you right to cPanel.

-Of course, it can’t be all good, and while I tried finding flaws with both dashboards, I couldn’t find anything significant.
-One thing I didn’t appreciate was that SiteGround kept logging me out for lack of activity.
-Excuse me for trying to educate myself by reading the knowledge base.
-As for Bluehost, I didn’t like all the trips back and forth from one page to another.
+Of course, it can’t be all good, and while we tried finding flaws with both dashboards, we couldn’t find anything significant.
+One thing we didn’t appreciate was that SiteGround kept logging us out for lack of activity.
+As for Bluehost, we didn’t like all the trips back and forth from one page to another.

 The bottom line is that Bluehost and SiteGround created simple and easy-to-use dashboards so that even newbies have a smooth experience.